 Even if you are an inexperienced gardener, you can start a new vegetable patch at any time of year!
 If you wish to bloom your own food in your garden, our vegetable garden guide, which consists of everything you need to know about the basics, really comes in handy!

-There Are a Number of Reasons and Benefits to Setting up Your Own Vegetable Garden
+Reasons and Benefits to Setting up a Vegetable Garden:

 - It’s easy and cheap to do!
 All you have to do is to arrange aside a plot of land in the backyard and get your hands on some necessary gardening tools.

 - Seeds are inexpensive and finding a little spare time shouldn’t be too costly.
 Even some additional water and nutrients shouldn’t break the bank.
 In the long run, your shopping trips will become cheaper as you can cross off everything grown on your veg patch.

 - It’s great for the environment!
 A sustainable garden offers a lifestyle which wastes little resources and minimises negative impact on the environment.

 - Encouraging all the family to cook fresh dishes from scratch more often is essential.
 Especially when you have a ready supply of fresh vegetables at the bottom of your garden.
 Get your five-a-day in more regularly, consuming more vegetables mean meals that are lower in calories and higher in nutrition.

 - You’ll know exactly where your ingredients have come from.
 Homegrown vegetables mean no artificial additives, preservatives or pesticides and encourage reductions in food waste and inefficiency.
 You can trace their sustainable source and be sure of their organic and vegan credentials.
 Not only that but picking vegetables from your own garden guarantees a level of freshness which you may not be able to get elsewhere.